 Drop off your car at:

-- 13-Day itinerary for an epic Iceland self-drive tour
+- 13-day detailed itinerary & information package for an epic Iceland self-drive tour

 - 12 nights accommodation with private bathroom